winstonjs/winston-transport/README.md

 const Transport = require('winston-transport');
 const util = require('util');

+//
+// Inherit from `winston-transport` so you can take advantage
+// of the base functionality and `.exceptions.handle()`.
+//
-module.exports = class YourCustomTransport extends Transport {
+module.exports = class CustomTransport extends Transport {
   constructor(opts) {
     super(opts);

     //
     // Consume any custom options here. e.g.:
     // - Connection information for databases